Finger Tracking Best Practice

 To achieve good finger tracking it’s important that you follow the correct practice which enables the system to define your fingers with the most accuracy.
 Gaining this understanding will drastically improve the quality of your animations.

-The most effective way to improve the finger tracking is by walking closer to 2 cameras while staying in shot head to toe in at least 2 other cameras.
-Getting closer to the cameras means that the fingers have a larger pixel count in the frame which will make it easier for the system to follow your fingers with increased precision.
+The most effective way to improve the finger tracking is by using more capture devices.
+The optimal number of capture devices for one actor is 4 cameras.
+Walking closer to the front 2 cameras whilst still remaining in frame on all 4 cameras will provide the system with more data.
+By setting the cameras up in this layout, the system can utilise multiple angles to reinforce its prediction of where the hands and fingers move within the volume.
+Positioning the actor closer to the cameras means that the fingers have a larger pixel count which will make it easier for the system to track your fingers with increased precision.

 The calibration quality is essential when it comes to good finger tracking.
 This stage in the workflow holds such importance because without a successful calibration the system is unable to create animation data.
 The calibration is mapping the camera positions to then be able to track anyone inside the capture volume.